-These instruction lead an installer through the Setup of a Brewer Spectrometer.
+These instructions lead an installer through the Setup of a Brewer Spectrometer.

-Since Brewers are usually operated at some distance from the Computer Equipment, (probably out of doors, and out of site of the Computer room), the setup will be done in two stages.
+Since Brewers are usually operated at some distance from the Computer Equipment, (probably out of doors, and out of site of the Computer room) the setup will be done in two stages.
 The Brewer will first be set up and tested in close proximity to the Computer, and then it will be installed at its final location.

-Before starting, ensure that correct AC voltage is availabe as per the diagram in Figure 3.1 and Table 3.1.
+Before starting, ensure that correct AC voltage with grounding is available on site.